dsv-su/gdpr-portal/readme.md

 GenricPlugin

-The abstract class GenricPlugin establishes a base of interfaces and abstract classes that allow easily with the Portal and should be used
+The abstract class GenricPlugin establishes a base of interfaces and abstract classes that allow easily integration with the Portal and should be used

     class MyPlugin extends GenericPlugin

-//TODO

-Dependency injection

-You can inject the (Case $case, Plugin $plugin, Status $status) instances into your class, either via constructor injection or method injection in case of a controller.
+The GenricPlugin class injects the following  instances to your subclass via the constructor:

+    Case $case, Plugin $plugin, Status $status
+The Case $case instance holds the latest generated case.

+The Plugin $plugin instance holds the called plugin.

+The Status $status instance holds the plugin-case-status.

+#### Plugin Authorization

+The GenricPlugin has a built in method to the Toker, issueing signed tokens, allowing the system to access resources that are permitted with that token.
+If you need to use a different system, you need to create a method, auth() for this in your subclass.
+If you dont use a signed token system you can pass an array of HTTP authentication parameters to use with the request.

 ### Installed Packages